maxxar92/check-edge/README.md

 check-edge
 ```

-a configuration file is created which you have to edit by
+a configuration file is created which is ready if you want to use the Edge Community Bot server.
+If you use a different server change it this way:

 ```
 nano /root/scripts/check-edge.cfg